MarteXcoin-documentation/Documentation/wallets/index.rst

 Web Wallets
 ===========

-Web wallets are services which keep a Dash balance for you, while maintaining control of the private keys on your behalf.
-Any Dash stored on :ref:`exchanges <exchanges>` falls under this category, but there are also some services able to store Dash for you through simple Google/Facebook login systems.
-Be extremely careful with web storage, as your Dash is only as secure as the reputation of the company storing it for you.
-A particular exception is MyDashWallet.org, which provides a secure web interface to the Dash blockchain while leaving you with full control of your private keys.
+Web wallets are services which keep a MarteX balance for you, while maintaining control of the private keys on your behalf.
+Any MarteX stored on :ref:`exchanges <exchanges>` falls under this category, but there are also some services able to store MarteX for you through simple Google/Facebook login systems.
+Be extremely careful with web storage, as your MarteX is only as secure as the reputation of the company storing it for you.
+A particular exception is MyDashWallet.org, which provides a secure web interface to the MarteX blockchain while leaving you with full control of your private keys.

 .. toctree::